 Visiting Jerusalem is, in many ways, the most important part of your Israel trip itinerary.
 For as much as Israel offers modern city life and stunning outdoor escapes, Jerusalem remains the country’s beating heart and its raison d’être.

 How many days in Jerusalem depends on your priorities and interests, but for most first-time visitors 3 days in Jerusalem offers enough time to get a taste of what makes the city so special to millions around the world.
-You’ll see the best things to do in Israel and even a few less common tourist attractions as you read about what to do in Jerusalem.
+You’ll see some of the best things to do in Israel and even a few less common tourist attractions as you read about what to do in Jerusalem.
 After reading this article, you’ll understand the best Jerusalem itinerary for first time visitors, where to stay in Jerusalem and important tips to know before you go.

 If you decide to extend your visit to 4 days in Jerusalem, you’ll also have the opportunity to explore beyond the typical tourist spots on great day trips from Jerusalem.

 Continuing in Tel Aviv?
 Here’s the 2 days in Tel Aviv itinerary you need!

 One Day In Jerusalem – Holy Sites in the Old City

 Are you trying to decide what to do in Jerusalem?
 When most tourists think of visiting Israel, at the forefront of their minds is an iconic view of Jerusalem’s Old City.
 You’ll want to start your day with a hearty breakfast and wear comfortable shoes like these because you’ll be walking A LOT today.
 Also make sure to wear clothing that covers your knees and shoulders (a scarf or sarong will do) though a skirt isn’t required.
 Before heading out into the ancient city for the day, pack your bag with these essentials:

 Get more info on what to wear in Jerusalem (and other Israel packing tips)